jeremylong/DependencyCheck/src/site/markdown/dependency-check-gradle/configuration-aggregate.md

 autoUpdate           | Sets whether auto-updating of the NVD CVE/CPE data is enabled.
-It is not recommended that this be turned to false. | true analyzedTypes        | The default artifact types that will be analyzed.                                                                  | ['jar', 'aar', 'js', 'war', 'ear', 'zip'] cveValidForHours     | Sets the number of hours to wait before checking for new updates from the NVD.                                     | 4 failOnError          | Fails the build if an error occurs during the dependency-check analysis.                                           | true failBuildOnCVSS      | Specifies if the build should be failed if a CVSS score equal to or above a specified level is identified.
-The default is 11; since the CVSS scores are 0-10, by default the build will never fail. | 11 format               | The report format to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).                                              | HTML outputDirectory      | The location to write the report(s).
+It is not recommended that this be turned to false. | true analyzedTypes        | The default artifact types that will be analyzed.                                                                  | ['jar', 'aar', 'js', 'war', 'ear', 'zip'] cveValidForHours     | Sets the number of hours to wait before checking for new updates from the NVD.                                     | 4 format               | The report format to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).                                              | HTML formats              | A list of report formats to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).                                       | &nbsp;
+junitFailOnCVSS      | If using the JUNIT report format the junitFailOnCVSS sets the CVSS score threshold that is considered a failure.   | 0 failBuildOnCVSS      | Specifies if the build should be failed if a CVSS score equal to or above a specified level is identified.
+The default is 11; since the CVSS scores are 0-10, by default the build will never fail. | 11 failOnError          | Fails the build if an error occurs during the dependency-check analysis.                                           | true outputDirectory      | The location to write the report(s).
 This directory will be located in the build directory.                        | build/reports skipTestGroups       | When set to true (the default) all dependency groups that being with 'test' will be skipped.                       | true suppressionFile      | The file path to the XML suppression file \- used to suppress [false positives](../general/suppression.html)       | &nbsp;